-- Entries must be devoted entirely to a single story, subject or theme. - Maximum Running Time for Submission video: 60 minutes. - Eligible submissions that run longer than the maximum submission video runtime of 60 minutes may contain up to 7 as-aired excerpts of continuous programming, provided the total running time of the submission video is 60 minutes or less.
-Dip to black between excerpts of non-continuous programming. - Essay: Each entry must include an essay of up to 750 words explaining why it is Emmy® -worthy (see page 58 for essay instructions). - Submission video: Upload your submission video to the Media page of the submission site at news.theemmys.tv.
-Important: Be sure to follow the video specifications on page 62-63 of the rulebook when preparing your video.
-Remove all commercials from submission video. - National telecasts (over-the-air, cable and satellite broadcasts etc.) and online/digital/VOD programming are eligible for submission.

-Statue-Eligible: Executive Producers, Senior Producers, Producers (including Field Producers, Coordinating Producers, Associate Producers and some other Producer titles on a case-by-case basis; Production Assistants are not eligible), Directors, Editors, Camerapersons / Cinematographers, Managing Editors, Writers, Reporters, Correspondents, Anchors, and some derivative job titles.
+- Entries must be devoted entirely to a single story, subject or theme. - Maximum Running Time for Submission video: 60 minutes. - Submissions may contain up to 7 as-aired excerpts of continuous programming, provided the total running time of the submission video is 60 minutes or less.
+Dip to black between excerpts of non-continuous programming - Essay: Each entry must include an essay of up to 750 words explaining why it is Emmy® -worthy (see page 57 for essay instructions). - Submission video: Upload your submission video to the Media page of the submission site at news.theemmys.tv.
+Important: Be sure to follow the video specifications on page 60-62 of the rulebook when preparing your video.
+Remove all commercials from submission video. - National telecasts (over-the-air, cable and satellite broadcasts etc.) and online/ digital/ VOD programming are eligible for submission. - Statue-Eligible: Executive Producers, Senior Producers, Producers (including Field Producers, Coordinating Producers, Associate Producers and some other Producer titles on a case-by-case basis; Production Assistants are not eligible), Directors, Editors, Camerapersons / Cinematographers, Managing Editors, Writers, Reporters, Correspondents, Anchors, and some derivative job titles.